 Choose a material that will complement the theme of your clock.
 For example, if you want something modern and stylish, then select metal as your choice because metal can easily be painted in any colour that matches your preference while still looking classy at the same time.
 On the other hand, if you want something bright and colourful, then choose plastic as your choice because plastic can easily be painted in any colour that matches your preference while still being strong enough to withstand wear and tear over time without breaking down easily like other materials such as glass or ceramic would do over time if not handled properly when cleaning the wall clock up after use every day for many months.

-A themed wall clock can pull together a room’s décor, and making one your own will save you a lot of money.
-DIY wall clocks are fantastically one-of-a-kind, and surprisingly easy to make.
-You have several options to choose from in making your own themed wall clock.
+A Harry Potter wall clock can pull together a room’s décor, and making one your own will save you a lot of money.
+Alternatively, you could look at Disney Wall Clocks or Star Wars Wall Clocks.
+DIY wall clocks are fantastically one-of-a-kind and surprisingly easy to make.
+You have several options for making your own variety wall clock.

-Your first option is to take an existing wall clock and remake it to fit your own décor.
-This is a nice idea if you like a frame or size of a particular clock, or you can get one for very cheap and make it completely your own.
+Your first option is to take an existing wall clock and remake it to fit your décor.
+If you like a frame or size of a particular clock, this is a nice idea, or you can get one cheaply and make it your own.
 Here are some steps for remaking an existing wall clock:

 - Unscrew or remove the back of the clock from the frame.

 - Remove the clock’s hands.
 Do this carefully so you don’t damage the hardware when you put it back on.